-Normally an external or third party safety audit should be conducted once in two years and an internal audit may be organized once in every year.
+Normally an external or third party safety audit should be conducted once in year and an internal audit may be organized in every 6 month.

-Following goals can be decided while starting the audit:-
+Following goals can be decided while starting the safety audit:-

 - Assessment of Auditors’ OS&H system against existing standards and identification of areas for improvement.